 7. The logo is just plain ugly

 It goes without saying that an ugly, poorly-designed logo is just a bad idea.
-That lopsided circle and neon green on yellow in four different font styles…well, maybe it’s not quite THAT bad, but if your logo looks like it could easily fit alongside Frankenstein’s monster, at the same time that you find yourself in awe of a competitor’s logo, it might be time to freshen things up.
+That lopsided circle and neon green on yellow in four different font styles…well, maybe it’s not quite THAT bad, but if your visual identity looks like it could easily fit alongside Frankenstein’s monster, at the same time that you find yourself in awe of a competitor’s design, it might be time to freshen things up.
 Even more importantly, if your customers are telling you to change it up, listen to them!

 2 comments